paperswithcode/sota-extractor/README.md

 # Automatic SOTA (state-of-the-art) extraction

-Aggregate public SOTA tables that are shared under **a free licences**.
+Aggregate public SOTA tables that are shared under **free licences**.

-Download the scrapped data or run the scrappers yourself the get the latest data.
+Download the scraped data or run the scrapers yourself to get the latest data.

 In the future, we are planning to automate the process of extracting tasks, datasets and results from papers.